dezoito/flask-Summarizer/README.md

 If everything runs smoothly, you will be able to open the app from [http://localhost:5000](http://localhost:5000).

 ### Running Tests
-From the projects root, run:
+From the `tests` directory, run:
 ```sh
     python3 -m unittest discover
 ```

-You can also run individual tests:
+You can also run individual test suites:
 ```sh
     python3 -m unittest tests_unit
     python3 -m unittest tests_functional